itead/Segnix/README.md

 the underlying hardware more easily.

-Additionally, IteadOS SDK provides most of Arduino API.
+Additionally, ITEAD-SDK provides most of Arduino API.
 Your sketches run perfectly with or without few changes.

 - **Support for external interrupts operation**